akaalias/extract-highlights-plugin/README.md

 Extracts all highlights from a current note in Obsidian into your clipboard.

-A bare-bones implementation of icebear's plugin request on Obsidian Forum https://forum.obsidian.md/t/extract-highlights-from-note/7867
+This is a very bare-bones implementation of [icebear](https://forum.obsidian.md/u/icebear/summary)'s plugin request on Obsidian Forum https://forum.obsidian.md/t/extract-highlights-from-note/7867

 ### How it works
 This release will copy the highlights delimited by == into your clipboard as a bullet-list.